Freimettigen: Education

 In Freimettigen about 160 or (41.0%) of the population have completed non-mandatory upper secondary education, and 65 or (16.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 65 who completed tertiary schooling, 64.6% were Swiss men, 24.6% were Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2010-11 school year, there were a total of 47 students attending classes in Freimettigen.
 There was one kindergarten class with a total of 12 students in the municipality.
 Of the kindergarten students, 8.3% were permanent or temporary residents of Switzerland (not citizens) and 8.3% have a different mother language than the classroom language.
 The municipality had one primary class and 25 students.
 During the same year, there was one lower secondary class with a total of 10 students.
-There was one student who was a permanent or temporary resident of Switzerland (not citizen) and had a different mother language than the classroom language.
+There was one student who was a permanent or temporary resident of Switzerland (not the citizen) and had a different mother language than the classroom language.

 As of 2000, there were 66 students from Freimettigen who attended schools outside the municipality.